NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Third Party Integrations
 -------------------------

-SMS-OTP using MSG91 (More Integrations coming soon ...)
+SMS-OTP using MSG91

 E-mail using Simple-Java-Mail E-mail Library

-Push Notifications using Firebase and One-Signal
+Push Notifications using Firebase FCM

 Maps using Mapbox Android SDK and Google Maps

-Payment Gateway (Coming Soon ...)
+Payment Gateway - Razorpay

-For more information please see our developer guide !
+For more information please see https://developer.nearbyshops.org/integrations/e-mail-integration.html

 Connect With us - Need Help ?